 I was running from computers for about five years, hoping to move into some other industry, some other profession.
-Finally I decided it might be a good idea not to throw all those years away.
+Finally I decided it might be a good idea not to throw away all those years.
 Maybe I should do something with computers—but not support.
-Perhaps software.
+Perhaps development.

 I got a job with a local software company doing project management and marketing.
 My GI Bill had run out and I was desperate.
 It turned out to be a good thing.
 I wasn’t happy doing the work I was hired for and circumstances allowed me to start developing WordPress sites for the company’s clients.
 I started coming to the office early every day to learn more about web development.

 After two years at the company I was let go.
 A friend who did design work for the company was also let go about that time so we tried to build a business together.
 Think SquareSpace for the Thai market.
 My part was to build the tech.
 I built just enough to demo the product and see if we could get customers.
-They call that an MVP or a minimum viable product.
-My friend’s part was to get customers.
-I don’t know if my product was too minimum or if we failed due to sales effort—whatever the case, that business went no where.
+I don’t know if what I built wasn’t enough to interest anyone or if we failed due to sales effort—whatever the case, that business went nowhere.